 Locking Your High End Cooler

-Many of the high end coolers that are on the market are secure according to the manufacturer.
-There are even numerous “bear proof” coolers available.
-However, even the best “T-Locks” aren’t completely bear proof if you don’t put a lock on the lid itself.
+Even the best “T-Locks” are not completely bear proof if you don’t put a lock on the lid itself.
 Most of these coolers can be secured with a simple padlock, but some opt for a more secure option.
-They may use a chain lock to ensure that they can get into the cooler easily, yet still be secured to a truck bed, camping location etc.
+For example, some may use a chain lock (similar to a bike cable lock) to secure the cooler to a truck bed, camping location etc.

 Secure Your Cooler in Your Truck

 Everyone wants the expensive, high-end cooler.
 Many people are willing to spend $300-400 coolers.
-They work great and can retain ice for many days.
+These coolers work great and can retain ice for many days.
 The downside is, some people want the high-end cooler without the high end cost of it.
 What is going to stop them from taking your high dollar cooler out of your truck and making it their own?
 Nothing, if you do not choose to secure it to the back of your truck.
 It is a common mistake that people make and many have lost their high end cooler to thieves.
-The bad news is; coolers are not something that have unique markings.
-They don’t always have serial numbers.
-Often you cannot tell one from the other.
-Therefore, thieves will most likely walk away and you will be out trying to come up with the money to buy a new cooler.
-This wouldn’t have happened if the person had taken only a few minutes of time to secure their cooler to the bed of their truck.
-Why put it off until you have lost a cooler because you walked into a store?

 Our Favorite Cooler Locks

 When it comes to cooler locks, you have a lot of choices.
 However, when protecting your high end Yeti from theft and your cooler contents from bears, you shouldn’t stop with just a basic lock.
-The cooler locks below are our favorites.
-Perhaps they will become your favorite or at least give you an idea of the types of locks that are available.
+The cooler locks below are some of the most popular.

-This Yeti cooler lock fits in the handle area of your Yeti Tundra.
-It works with all Tundra coolers whether you have a small or a large cooler.
-It is made of 1/8” marine grade aluminum and will never rust.
-It also has rounded corners so that it will not damage the cooler.
+This Yeti cooler lock bracket fits in the handle area of your Yeti Tundra.
+The bracket offers an attachment point for a lock/cable, yet will not restrict access to the inside of the cooler.
+This is merely to secure the cooler to a truck bed, camping area, etc. It works with all Tundra coolers (and several other models) whether small or large.
+The bracket is made of 1/8” marine grade aluminum which will never rust.
+It also features rounded corners so that it will not damage the cooler.
 The hole, which you can put a padlock on, is 1/2” in diameter.
 This means that it will work with most locks and cables when you want to secure it to the bed of your truck.
-Check Pricing here⇒

-This is a complete set that will ensure you have a cooler with locks that you can trust in.
+This is a complete set, including a metal bracket and cable lock.
 The plate is made of 1/8” marine grade aluminum.
 The vinyl coated steel cable is 3ft long.
-Corners are rounded so that they will not damage your cooler and you get two keys to ensure your cooler stays where you want it.
-See the security lock and cable here⇒
+Corners are rounded on the bracket so to not damage your cooler.
+Two keys are provide with the cable lock. _____________________________

-If you have a cooler with a locking lid, you can use this cooler lock.
-It works well in tight spaces because it is flexible.
-It has a tumbler pin locking mechanism and the cord is 3/16” braided steel.
-This ensures that no one can cut it to get to your cooler when it is in your truck.
-See the K2 Coolers cable lock here⇒
+If you have a cooler with locking holes in the lid, you can likely use this cooler lock.
+It works well in tight spaces as it is extremely flexible.
+It offers a tumbler pin locking mechanism and the cord is 3/16” braided steel.
+This lock is sold by the same company manufacturing K2 Coolers.